Kyriosity/read-write/README+/software/README.md

 ## Worth of `coding`

-The coding is inevitable nad shall be
+The coding is inevitable and everybody should practice it to the proper extent.

 Let's first formulate what the coding is and what is different from dev.
 Bugs lookup.